Strengthening fitness for duty: REGDOC-2.2.4

 - make fitness-for-duty requirements and guidance more transparent, consistent and comprehensive as part of the CNSC’s efforts to strengthen overall nuclear safety and security

 - address the International Atomic Energy Association’s (IAEA’s) expectations, and ensure that international best practices in relation to alcohol and drug testing are met

-REGDOC-2.2.4, Fitness for Duty was developed through extensive research, benchmarking and broad-based consultations with stakeholders.
+REGDOC-2.2.4, Fitness for Duty, Volume II: Managing Alcohol and Drug Use was developed through extensive research, benchmarking and broad-based consultations with stakeholders.
 Public consultations were held in two phases over a four-year period from 2012 to 2016.
 Both public and stakeholder consultations have been extensive and meaningful.
 Comments received during the public consultation period, as well as more information regarding REGDOC-2.2.4, are posted on the CNSC’s website.

-Taken together, REGDOC-2.2.4, Fitness for Duty, and REGDOC-2.2.4, Fitness for Duty: Managing Worker Fatigue (published March, 2017), will provide a comprehensive set of fitness-for-duty requirements and guidance to further strengthen nuclear safety and security.
-REGDOC-2.2.4, Fitness for Duty, will help ensure that human performance is not compromised at high-security facilities.
+Taken together, REGDOC-2.2.4, Fitness for Duty, Volume II: Managing Alcohol and Drug Use and REGDOC-2.2.4, Fitness for Duty: Managing Worker Fatigue (published March 2017), provide an extensive set of fitness-for-duty requirements and guidance to further strengthen nuclear safety and security.
+REGDOC-2.2.4, Fitness for Duty, Volume II: Managing Alcohol and Drug Use will help ensure that human performance is not compromised at high-security facilities.
 These new requirements serve to minimize the potential for human error, thereby improving the safety of Canada’s nuclear facilities.

 - Date modified: